Shaddai

 Note:

-A second chance for observing Passover, called Pesach Sheni, was provided for in the Torah (Numbers 9:9-12) to accommodate those who are ritually unclean for the seder.
+A second chance for observing Passover, called Pesach Sheni, was provided for in the Torah (Num.
+9:9-12) to accommodate those who are ritually unclean for the seder.
 This second chance for the seder would occur one month later, on Iyyar 14.

 In the Torah, Passover is also called:

-• Chag Ha-Aviv - The Spring Festival (Deut 16:1)
+• Chag Ha-Aviv - The Spring Festival (Deut.
+16:1)

-• Chag HaMatzot - The Feast of Unleavened Bread (Ex.
+• Chag HaMatzot - The Feast of Unleavened Bread (Exod.
 12:17-20)

-• Chag HaPesach - The Festival of the Pascal Lamb (Num 9:2)
+• Chag HaPesach - The Festival of the Pascal Lamb (Num.
+9:2)

 Among Rabbinically observant Jews, the liberation of the Jewish people is the keynote of the Passover season, and indeed Passover is often called zeman cheruteinu, the "season of our liberation."
 Jews remember the redemption of Israel as the herald of the future redemption of all mankind.
 As such, Passover is a Messianic holiday since the Messiah is the Redeemer of all humanity.